BF-FrontEnd-class/agile-development-group2-hyf-rebuild/planning/backlog.md

 ### Final project description

-## Could-Haves

-> would be really cool ... if there's time

 - [ ] As an user I can see a brief description of the final project and a button to more info
 - _There's a description section that tells what the program is about and a button to read more_

 - [ ] As an user I can see a picture of some students in the privious classes
 - _There is an image of the students_

 ## Could-Haves